 With all limbs in portrait photos – arms, hands, legs and feet – we need to be careful to avoid foreshortening of the limb.

-So limbs shouldn’t point directly towards camera.
+So in female sitting poses limbs shouldn’t point directly towards camera.

 Also, as with all female poses, arms should be kept away from the body (unless crossed over in front).
 When there’s space between body and arm a woman appears slimmer.
 When there’s no space you add the width of both arms to the width of her body and she won’t thank you for that.

-Arms are a great way to introduce interesting triangle shapes to a photo pose, because they’re dynamic and lead the eye.
+Arms are a great way to introduce interesting triangle shapes to a sitting photo pose, because they’re dynamic and lead the eye.
 So bear this in mind when directing female subjects where to put hands.

 Hands in sitting poses for female subjects